dbos-inc/dbos-docs/docs/python/tutorials/queue-tutorial.md

 queue = Queue("example_queue", concurrency=10)
 ```

-You may want to specify a maximum concurrency if operations in your queue submit work to an external process or call a rate-limited API.
+You may want to specify a maximum concurrency if functions in your queue submit work to an external process or call a rate-limited API.
-The concurrency limit guarantees that even if many operations are submitted at once, they won't overwhelm the worker process or trigger the API's rate limit.
+The concurrency limit guarantees that even if many functions are submitted at once, they won't overwhelm the worker process or trigger the API's rate limit.

  ### In-Order Processing